dbt-labs/docs.getdbt.com/website/docs/community/spotlight/alison-stanton.md

 - How to make an engineering proposal a community conversation.
 - The <a href="https://www.getdbt.com/product/semantic-layer" rel="noopener noreferrer" target="_blank">dbt semantic layer</a>

-So many things that are now so ingrained in me that I can't remember not knowing them.
+So many things that are now so engrained in me that I can't remember not knowing them.

 I can teach and share about: